 THE KEITH HARING PROJECT

-Day Without Art (DWA) began on December 1st 1989 as a national day of action and mourning, aligned with World AIDS Day, in response to the AIDS epidemic.
+Day Without Art (DWA) began on December 1st, 1989 as a national day of action and mourning, aligned with World AIDS Day, in response to the AIDS epidemic.
 Over 800 U.S. art and AIDS groups participated in the first Day Without Art by shutting down museums, sending staff to volunteer at AIDS services, or sponsoring special exhibitions of work about AIDS.
-Over the years, Day Without Art has grown into a collaborative project in which an estimated 8,000 national and international museums, galleries, art centers, AIDS service organizations, libraries, high schools and colleges take part.
-Oak Hills High School has been a part of this tradition for over 15 years.
+Over the years, Day Without Art has grown into a collaborative project in which an estimated 8,000 national and international museums, galleries, art centers, AIDS service organizations, libraries, high schools, and colleges take part.

 To mark the anniversary of this event, the Art Department at Oak Hills High School will be focusing on the positive and influential role the arts play in AIDS activism- as well as in other social and political issues.
 Artwork will remain uncovered as a way to draw attention to the possible future roles our current art students may play in our globalized future.